adamhindTESP/Inertia-Rebellion/simulation/methods.md

    - Project δf(t) onto the known modulation frequencies (`f_spin ± f_sid`) to obtain recovered modulation amplitude.
    - Sweep coupling strength α to determine minimum detectable signal (SNR > 10).

+### Falsification / Null Test

+A falsification test was performed by deliberately demodulating the recovered frequency deviation at an incorrect frequency offset from the injected modulation.
+When the analysis frequency was shifted by a small percentage relative to the true modulation frequency, the recovered signal collapsed to the null background.

+This confirms that the analysis pipeline does not produce spurious coherent signals and that signal recovery requires phase coherence at the correct frequency.

 ---

 ## 5. Decision Criteria